GX-47/URL-Shortener/README.md

 # Load-Balanced URL Shortener

 A containerized URL shortener service built with Python, Flask, Docker, and Kubernetes that allows users to submit long URLs and get shortened versions.
-The system is deployable on Kubernetes with a load balancer distributing requests across multiple instances.
+The system is scalable, with a load balancer distributing requests across multiple instances.
 URL mappings are stored in Redis, a key-value store running in a separate container.

 ## Features

 - Shorten long URLs to easily shareable short URLs
 - Containerized application using Docker
 - Redis for URL storage
+- Horizontally scalable with Kubernetes
+- Auto-scaling based on CPU usage
-- Kubernetes deployment with multiple replicas
+- Load balancing across multiple instances
+- Stress testing tools included

 ## Project Structure